 If you go to SmartPassiveIncome.com/resources, you’ll see a whole bunch of different items, tools, and other things I use and promote.
 Many of them are affiliate offers.
 What I’ve found through Crazy Egg is that the offers near the top of the page tend to perform a lot better than the ones further down, so I put the really important offers at the top.

 Crazy Egg can give you great data on what’s happening on your site, and how to optimize the placement of your links.
 The data doesn’t lie, so the key is to use the data Crazy Egg gives you and put it into action to optimize the placement of your affiliate links for maximum clicks.

 One of the best (and most underutilized) affiliate marketing strategies is to tell people in your own voice exactly what they’re going to get before they get it.
-This is the first element in my D-O-I-N-G approach to affiliate marketing from Chapter 4: demoing the product (i.e., the D in D-O-I-N-G) for your audience, so they can see it in action and understand how it works.
+This is the first element in my D-O-I-N-G approach to affiliate marketing from the Ultimate Guide: demoing the product (i.e., the D in D-O-I-N-G) for your audience, so they can see it in action and understand how it works.

 For physical products, this is pretty straightforward to do.
 Just take a camera and film yourself using the product you’re promoting.

 You can create a product demo, or an unboxing video, which have become very popular on YouTube in the past several years.

 If you’re promoting physical products as an affiliate, creating unboxing videos and product demos can be a great way to share a product’s details, benefits, and drawbacks with your audience.
 More than that, videos are so powerful because of something called mirror neurons—when you watch someone unboxing a product, it’s easy to imagine yourself doing the same thing.

 To create these videos, you’re going to need a camera, and my camera of choice is the Sony RX100 V.

 It’s the one I took with me on my first ever trip to Europe in 2017 to speak at the DNX Global conference in Lisbon, Portugal.